degory/ghul-dev/src/control-flow.md

 ```
 This loop skips the write_line statement when counter is 3 and breaks out of the loop when counter reaches 5.

+### scope

+The block statement body of the do statement, delimited by `do` and `od` forms a scope for local variable definitions.

 ## case statement

 ```ghul